alin23/alinpanaitiu.com/content/blog/woodworking-escape-from-software-absurdity.md

 I had a bit of childhood, but then I started going to school 6 hours per day, with 1-2 hours spent on commute after 5th grade.
 I only liked the 10-minute breaks between classes where I played basketball or practiced parkour.

-Every day after I came back from school, I had to work in agriculture, either out in the field with crazy winds and sun and UV radiation, or inside the greenhouse where it's either a 50°C sauna or a muddy rainforest.
+Every day after I came back from school, I had to work in agriculture, either out in the field with crazy winds and sun and UV radiation, or inside a 100-meter long greenhouse where it's either a 50°C sauna or a muddy rainforest.
 I was very bad at every job I was given, but it's what my parents did for a living and I had to help them, no questions asked.

-The few hours that remained, usually very late at night, tired both physically and mentally, I spent practicing acoustic guitar, doing bodybuilding exercises, writing poetry or drawing portraits.
+The few hours that remained, usually very late at night, tired both physically and mentally, I spent practicing acoustic guitar, doing bodybuilding exercises, writing bad poetry or drawing graphite portraits.

 {{< img src="guitar-alin-classical-slippers.jpg" alt="me, ages ago, playing a classical guitar on someone's old couch" sizes="(min-width: 60em) 350px, 80vw" maxWidth="min(350px, 80vw)" >}}